sandorjuhasz/adjacency-list-creation/README.md

-# adjacency-list-creation
+# Adjacency list creation from shapefiles

-Code to identify neighboring regions from shape file
+Constructing a list of neighboring regions from .shp files.

+Example -- adjacency list of EU NUTS2 regions